Looking for the app? See the MacBook battery monitor.

 Your MacBook can last a lot longer on a single charge than you think.
 Most battery drain comes from a handful of settings you can change in two minutes, and a few apps quietly burning watts in the background.

 Whether you are on an Apple Silicon Mac or an older Intel machine, the same principles apply: reduce what the machine is doing, and it will last longer.
-The difference is that Apple Silicon Macs are efficient enough that even small optimizations can add an extra hour or two.
-Intel Macs benefit even more.
+The difference is that Apple Silicon Macs are efficient enough that removing avoidable power draw can materially extend runtime.
+The size of the improvement depends on your Mac, battery health, display brightness, and workload.

 Use Low Power Mode

-If you use BetterBatteryMonitor, you can toggle Low Power Mode directly from the menu bar without digging through System Settings.
+If you use MacBookBatteryMonitor, you can toggle Low Power Mode directly from the menu bar without digging through System Settings.
 One click and it is on.

 Find which apps are draining your battery